PAGE UNDER CONSTRUCTION – Details are accurate, but pictures to come

 Our most popular modifications.
 If requesting a pedal modification, please include pictures of your pedals, since not every modification works with every style of pedals.

 We do not recommend pedal modifications on bikes without some form of balance support.
 As most of our pedals strap to the foot, they also prevent the rider from putting a foot down to regain balance at low speeds.
-Tricycles (including adult tricycles) or bikes fitted with balance wheels (but not training wheels) are good candidates for pedal modifications.
+Tricycles, adult trikes, or bikes fitted with balance wheels (but not training wheels) are good candidates for pedal modifications.

 Trent Pedals – Named after the therapist who designed them, these are conventional bike pedals fitted with a toe cage and Velcro heel retainer straps.
 These pedals are great at helping keep the rider’s feet on the pedals, and are lightweight and easy to use.